 Gradings: basically I am grading quite conservative according to Goldmine standards (unplayable records or ruined covers don’t make it into my shop, as rare as they might be!).
 But in my opinion it is far more important to describe the state of record and cover, possible defects, etc. as detailled as possible (a sole NM/VG++ grading is not really expressive and you can argue whether a cover with seamsplit should be graded as VG or VG++, but at the end the buyer wants to know how long the split is!
 Stickers, cutouts, promo stamps, etc. are of course also mentioned in my descriptions.)!
 My gradings are visual (thousands of records went through my hands) and if i detect scratches that might affect playing, i listen to this part of the record (on my Project RPM 10 which is equipped with an Ortofon Rondo Red MC Cartridge); also quite expensive records will be completely listened to and accordingly described.

 Sealed: basically a factory new record.
 But the cover (and especially the corners) might have been compromised over the decades and of course I also add this to my description.
+Should the seal partly be broken, I will mention this in the description (but it still remains a sealed item).

 Near Mint +: this is the highest grading I use and means simply a record I would myself accept as new in a record shop.